nelsonfigueroa/nelson.cloud/content/posts/2024-02-03-ruby-on-rails-download-links.md

 ## Further Reading and References

+{{< admonition type="note" >}}
-Note that there are other ways of handling this, like using the `send_data` method in a controller.
+There are other ways of handling this, like using the `send_data` method in a controller.
 But that's beyond the scope of this post.
 Read more about it here: https://api.rubyonrails.org/v7.0.1/classes/ActionController/DataStreaming.html#method-i-send_data
+{{< /admonition >}}

 References:
 - https://www.w3schools.com/tags/att_a_download.asp